koeunchoi/lab/_pages/team.md

-## Doctoral, Master, and Bachelor Students
+## Graduate and Undergraduate Students
 {% assign number_printed = 0 %}
 {% for member in site.data.students %}